chengpatrick/Procedural-Room-Content-Generation-MR/README.md

 This works ideally in a empty square or rectangular room.
 As there are not many PCG related to MR on the web at the moment.
 I hope this repo and the scripts provided can be helpful.

+## Room Setup and Rules
+Some basic rules that I defined for this project's setup is stated as below:
+* Room should be rectangular
+* There should be no objects against the wall
+* There could be pillars/trees at the four corners of the room as decor
+* Objects should not be crowded against each other

 ## Other
 The original template of this project is from oculus-samples/Unity-Discover.
 Everything related to the Procedural Room Generation MR project is under the fold PRG MR.